zoetrope69/website/posts/sims4-loading-screen-override-mod.md

 Download and put in your Sims 4 mod folder.

-<a href="/downloads/zaccolley-loading-screen-override.package" download>Download zaccolley-loading-screen-override.package v1.0.0</a>
+<a href="/downloads/zcolley-loading-screen-override.package" download>Download zcolley-loading-screen-override.package v1.0.0</a>

 </div>